cnsuhao/engine1/docs/Markdown/ScenarioFile.md

 ## Patient File and optional conditions

-While it is recommened to use an Engine State when running a scenario, you do have the option to initialize the engine with a Patient File and optional conditions.
+While it is recommended to use an Engine State when running a scenario, you do have the option to initialize the engine with a Patient File and optional conditions.
 The specified patient file refers to a file containing @ref Patient_PatientData information.
 Replace the EngineStateFile section with an InitialParameters like this: